-Microlearning (a.k.a. micro learning or micro-learning) is an emergent learning strategy known for quickly closing skill and knowledge gaps.
-It seems to be an ideal instructional approach for many situations because:
+What is microlearning?
+It’s an instructional strategy for quickly closing skill and knowledge gaps.
+It can be an ideal instructional approach for many situations because:

 - Information changes quickly

 - People find it difficult to keep up with things

 - Newer technologies support it